penumbra-zone/web/packages/react/README.md

 ## `<PenumbraContextProvider>`

-This wrapping component will provide a context available to all child components that is directly accessible by `usePenumbra`, or additionally by `usePenumbraTransport` or `usePenumbraService`.
+This wrapping component will provide a context available to all child components that is directly accessible by `usePenumbra`, or by `usePenumbraTransport` or `usePenumbraService`.
+Accepts a `makeApprovalRequest` prop, off by default, to configure conditional use of the `request` method of the Penumbra interface, which may trigger a popup or require user interaction.

 ### Unary requests may use `@connectrpc/connect-query`